-Management has reviewed TAP's existing policies and related internal controls, and implemented controls to ensure all processes regarding the proper recognition of expenses and revenues are accurately recorded to provide reasonable assurance that financial statements are prepared in accordance with U.S. GAAP.
+Management has reviewed TAP's existing policies and related internal controls, and implemented controls to ensure all processes regarding the account reconciliations are accurately recorded to provide reasonable assurance that financial statements are prepared in accordance with U.S. GAAP.

-Independent Member of Nexia International cohnreznick.com
+Independent Member of Nexia

+cohnreznick.com